-- The first step of the PSt will immediately follow the required stop on the short axis. - The pattern must meet the requirements for the season according to level.
-The basic steps should look very much like a pattern dance. - The PST will end at the short axis on the opposite side of the rink from the start of the element. - The music must obey the requirements as listed in the Rhythm Dance Requirements. - Not allowed in the PSt: Retrogressions, Spins, Stops and Any Movement that would meet the criteria to be considered an Edge Element, regardless of the length of time it is held.
+- The first step of the PSt will immediately follow the completion of the required Pattern Dance Element in Juniors or after the required stop on the short axis in Seniors. - The pattern must meet the requirements for the season according to level.
+The basic steps should look very much like a pattern dance. - The PST will end at the location designated in the Rhythm Dance requirements. - The music must obey the requirements as listed in the Rhythm Dance Requirements. - Not allowed in the PSt: Retrogressions, Spins, Stops and Any Movement that would meet the criteria to be considered an Edge Element, regardless of the length of time it is held.
 Jumps with rotation of any kind are also not permitted (small toe hops with no rotation, if appropriate for the music, are allowed).